osg-htc/docs/docs/other/configuration-with-osg-configure.md

 -------

 This section gives information about the options in the Gateway section of the configuration files.
 These options control the behavior of job gateways on the CE.
 CEs are based on HTCondor-CE, which uses `condor-ce` as the gateway.

+This section is contained in `/etc/osg/config.d/10-gateway.ini` which is provided by the `osg-configure-gateway` RPM.

 | Option                         | Values Accepted | Explanation                                                                                                                                                                                                            |
 |--------------------------------|-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|